-The examples above exhibit qualification - there is no doubt as to where an attribute is being fetched.
+The examples above exhibit qualification - there is no doubt where a variable is being fetched from.
 Qualification can also occur from an encompassed namespace up to the encompassing namespace using the global statement:

-'''

 def x():

 global y

 y = 1

-'''

-The example above uses an explicit global statement which makes it clear that the variable y is not local to the function x; it assigns the value of 1 to the variable y in the encompassing module 15.
+The example above uses an explicit global statement which makes it clear that the variable y is not local to the function x; it assigns the value of 1 to the variable y in the encompassing module16.

 Python also has some subtle namespace issues that can cause unexpected results especially when using imports of modules.
-For example, assuming module a.py contains:
+For example, assuming module a . py contains: